The Ultimate Guide To Guitar Pedals | Guitar Pedal Beginner Guide

 4. Wah-Wah

-Important note: Both the Volume and Wah-Wah pedals can be placed at either the beginning or end of your pedal chain.
+Important note: Volume and Wah-Wah pedals can be placed at either the beginning or end of your pedal chain.

 Pitch Shifting FX Pedals